lowRISC/opentitan/hw/ip/aes/doc/_index.md

 ### System Key-Manager Interface

-This version of the AES unit is controlled entirely by the processor.
+By default, the AES unit is controlled entirely by the processor.
 The processor writes both input data as well as the initial key to dedicated registers via the system bus interconnect.

-Future versions of the AES unit might include a separate interface through which a possible system key manager can provide the key without exposing it to the processor or other hosts attached to the system bus interconnect.
+Alternatively, the processor can configure the AES unit to use an initial key provided by the [key manager]({{< relref "hw/ip/keymgr/doc" >}}) via key sideload interface without exposing the key to the processor or other hosts attached to the system bus interconnect.
+To this end, the processor has to set the SIDELOAD bit in {{< regref "CTRL_SHADOWED" >}} to `1`.
+Any write operations of the processor to the Initial Key registers {{< regref "KEY_SHARE0_0" >}} - {{< regref "KEY_SHARE1_7" >}} are then ignored.
+In normal/automatic mode, the AES unit only starts encryption/decryption if the sideload key is marked as valid.
+To update the sideload key, the processor has to 1) wait for the AES unit to become idle, 2) wait for the key manager to update the sideload key and assert the valid signal, and 3) write to the {{< regref "CTRL_SHADOWED" >}} register to start a new message.
+After using a sideload key, the processor has to trigger the clearing of all key registers inside the AES unit (see [De-Initialization]({{< relref "#de-initialization" >}}) below).

 # Security Hardening